Next of Kin (1984 film)

 Next of Kin is a 1984 film directed by Atom Egoyan.
 It is Egoyan's first feature film and won two prizes at the International Filmfestival Mannheim-Heidelberg and was nominated for Best Achievement in Direction at the 8th Genie Awards.
+The film is often cited as the work that first brought Egoyan wider attention on the international festival circuit.
+The film premiered at the Toronto International Film Festival in 1984 and went on to win the Gold Ducat, the top prize, at the International Filmfestival Mannheim-Heidelberg.

 Plot summary

 Twenty-three-year-old Peter Foster is an only child who lives at home, where he constantly hears his parents arguing.
 Because Peter does nothing all day, the family goes to a clinic where a therapist videotapes them.
 After Peter watches his tape, he views the tape of a troubled Armenian family, who gave their only son away for adoption when they arrived in Canada.
 Peter decides to visit this family, and he pretends to be their son, Bedros Deryan.
 The Deryan family welcomes him with open arms, and Peter tries to patch up the poor relationship between George Deryan and his daughter Azah.

 DVD release

 Next of Kin was first made commercially available via a DVD set along with Egoyan's second full-length film, Family Viewing.
 It was also released in the U.K. in BD and DVD by Curzon Artificial Eye.